Metrocenter (Phoenix, Arizona): Development

 The 1400000 sqft mall was built on 312 acre in an area of Phoenix that was a sparsely populated residential district at what was then considered the northern edge of town (the area was actually an unincorporated part of Maricopa County which was annexed by the city of Phoenix because of the project).
 Lyon's firm correctly noted that population growth would favor northwest Phoenix.
 After the site was chosen, "...from then on, it was a matter of appealing to the marketing acumen of the major department stores.
 They didn't take much convincing."

 There was some initial opposition to the project from neighborhood residents who feared heavy traffic generated from major retailers as well as buildings which exceeded height limits.
 As a result, there were some delays in the rezoning of the land by the city of Phoenix, but residents' fears were eventually addressed to their satisfaction.
 A lawsuit filed by the "Deer Valley Residents Association" was dropped by late September 1972.

 In June 1972, the First National Bank of Arizona (now the Arizona operations of Wells Fargo Bank) made a $21 million loan to the developers, which was the largest commercial real estate loan ever made in Arizona up to that time.
 The total cost of Metrocenter was estimated at $100 million.

-The mall was opened for business in Early 1973, and when it opened as the first two-level, five-anchor mall in the U.S., it was the largest shopping center in Arizona and was considered one of the largest shopping centers in the United States.
+The mall was opened for business on October 1, 1973, and when it opened as the first two-level, five-anchor mall in the U.S., it was the largest shopping center in Arizona and was considered one of the largest shopping centers in the United States.
 Shoppers initially came from as far away as Flagstaff and Tucson to see and to shop at the large mall.